choccolatte/kotlin_dev_and_notes/java-notes.md

 	- `BufferedReader` - best for large text files.
 It is faster, uses less memory, and can read full lines with `readline()`
 	- `FileInputStream` - best for binary files (like images, PDFs, audios).

 ### BufferedWriter

+- the `BufferedWriter` class is used to write text to a file,one line or one string at a time.
+If the file alread exists, its contents will be replaced (overwritten).

 #### Write to a Text File

+- use `BufferedWriter` with `FileWriter` to write text to a file.
+The `write()` method adds texts, and you can then use `newLine()` to insert a line break.
+- eg. -
+`
+import java.io.BufferedWriter;
+import java.io.FileWriter;
+import java.io.IOException;

+public class WriteFile{
+	public static void main(String[] args){
+		try(BufferedWriter myFil = new BufferedWriter(new FileWriter("filename.txt))){
+			myFil.write("First line.");
+			myFil.newLine(); // adds line break
+			myFil.write("Second line.");
+			myFil.newLine(); // adds line break
+			myFil.write("Hello World.");
+			System.out.println("Successfully wrote to file.");
+		} catch(IOException e){
+			System.out.println("error occured while writing to file.");
+			e.printStackTrace();
+		}
+	}
+}
+`

+- explanation - this program creates (or overwrites) `filename.txt` and writes two lines of text into it.
+The `newLine()` method inserts a line break between "first line","second line" and "hello world".
+If everything goes well, the console will print "successfully wrote to file."

 #### Append to a Text File

+- to add new content to the end of a file (instead of overwriting), pass `true` to `FileWriter`.
+- eg. -
+`
+import java.io.BufferedWriter;
+import java.io.FileWriter;
+import java.io.IOException;

+public class AppendFile{
+	public static void main(String[] args){
+		// true = append mode on
+		try(BufferedWriter myFil = new BufferedWriter(new FileWriter("filename.txt", true))){
+			myFil.newLine(); // first move to new line myFil.write("Hello world, after appending.); // then write to file System.out.println("successfully appended to file.");
+		} catch(IOException e){
+			System.out.println("error occured.");
+			e.printStackTrace();
+		}
+	}
+}
+`

+- explanation - this program keeps the existing content of `filename.txt` and adds a new line with the text "Hello world after appending." at the end.
+If everything works, the console prints "success" message.

 #### Comparing File Writing Classes

+- `FileWriter` - best for simple text writing.
+Quick and easy to use.
+- `BufferedWriter` - better for larger text files, because it is faster and lets you easily add line breaks with `newLine()`.
+- `FileOutputStream` - best for binary files (like images, PDFs, or audio).

 ## Data Structures